Your privacy

 You can also request to access the personal information we hold about you, update or correct the information we have collected, or let us know your communications preferences by calling our Supporter Experience Team.

-Under the Privacy Act 1988 (Cth) you have the right to access your personal information.
-Please contact the Supporter Experience Team via the contact details above and state your request.
 In some circumstances authorised by law, we may be unable to provide you with access to all your personal information and where this occurs, we will explain the reasons why.

 If you choose to download the My World Vision App (the App) you will be required to agree to the App End User Licensing Agreement.
 Any personal information submitted in the App will be collected, managed, used and disclosed in accordance with this Privacy Policy.